Samsar4/Ethical-Hacking-Labs/README.md

 This is a collection of tutorials and labs made for  ethical hacking students, cybersecurity students, network and sys-admins.
 These tutorials accompany the materials of CEH v10 content.

 ⌨️ The tutorials is very practical/hands-on and do not teach how network and system works or how to setup a virtual environment.
-But you don't need to be an expert to start learning ethical hacking. **Google is always your best friend.**
+But you don't need to be an expert to start learn ethical hacking. **Google is always your best friend.**

 💻 **Remember to practice in your own virtual environment.**

 **Prerequisites**:
-* Virtual environment (Virtual Box, VMWare, Hyper-V etc).
+* Virtual environment setup (Virtual Box, VMWare, Hyper-V etc).
 * Basic understanding of Linux and Windows.
 * Basic understanding of Networking.

 ***

 1. **Footprinting and Reconnaissance**
     * [Introduction](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/1-Footprinting-and-Reconnaissance/0-What-is-Footprinting.md)
     * [Windows command line](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/1-Footprinting-and-Reconnaissance/1-Windows-CommandLine.md)